rlbarter/superheat/README.md

 [![Travis-CI Build Status](https://travis-ci.org/rlbarter/superheat.svg?branch=master)](https://travis-ci.org/rlbarter/superheat)

-*superheat* is an R package for generating supervised heatmaps.
-Supervised heatmaps serve two primary purposes: (1) visualization of complex data and (2) visualization of model fit.
+*Superheat* is an R package for generating beautiful and customizable heatmaps.
 See the [vignette](https://cdn.rawgit.com/rlbarter/superheat/master/vignettes/Vignette.html) for usage.

 If you find any bugs, have any feature requests or feedback, please submit an issue.